Roti bakar

 Toast is a popular breakfast food as well as tea time snack in countries like Brunei, Indonesia, Malaysia and Singapore known as roti bakar or roti kahwin.
-It uses white bread grilled or toasted over charcoal, though this practice has dwindled with the advent of sandwich presses.
+It uses white bread (roti) grilled or toasted over charcoal, though this practice has dwindled with the advent of sandwich presses.

-Common spreads for roti bakar include sugar, margarine, butter, cheese, peanut butter, chocolate spread and kaya.
+Common spreads for roti bakar include sugar, butter or the more affordable margarine, cheese, peanut butter, chocolate spread and kaya.

+History

+In Malaya on the British colonised side of the East Indies or the "Malay Archipelago", Western-style bread first became popular to the local market in the form of roti benggali sold by the British Malaya Bakery in George Town, Penang jointly ventured by one S. Mohamed Ismail from Madras in 1928 (named from பங்காளி "shareholder").

+For the Dutch colonised side of the islands, toast became a practical way to consume day-old bread; it was typically served with butter, condensed milk, or Dutch cheeses.
+After Indonesian independence, roti bakar became ubiquitous throughout Indonesia, as consumption of toast became a matter of taste rather than frugality.